Toyota C-Hr Insurance Rates

 Rates are averaged for all Toyota C-Hr models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Right Toyota C-Hr Insurance
+How to Find the Cheapest Toyota C-Hr Insurance

-- It is possible to save approximately $120 per year simply by quoting online in advance
+- Drivers can save up to $120 per year simply by quoting online well ahead of the renewal date

-- High-risk drivers with reckless driving or DUI convictions may pay on average $1,150 more annually for auto insurance
+- High-risk drivers that have major violations or accidents pay on average $1,150 more every year for auto insurance

 Rate Tables and Charts